Asteria5675/BetterDiscordThemes/null/README.md

-Null - placeholder

 # Intro
 Null a discord theme originally created by Modder.
 The original version used `calc` and css variables based around HSL.
 Hue based of a color wheel, Saturation for a shade gray (0%) to the full color(100%) from hue, and Lightness is the amount of light the color has 0% for black, 100% for white.
 This theme is a rewite of the original to provide the user with a lot of more variables to change the difference in colours or to keep a monotone of a particular color.
-A [guide]() on editing the variables of null.
+A [guide](https://github.com/Asteria5675/BetterDiscordThemes/blob/master/null/README.md/#Visual-Guides) on editing the variables of null.

 ## Versions
 Currently 2 main versions will be supported:
   1. `Null` which will include imports of addons, users may remove the addon imports if desired, which will most likely receive more updates and changes in the furture.
-  This version will preset as dark gray with dark navy blue background color.
+  This version will preset as dark gray and accent colors
   2. `Null Clear` a presetup transparent version of null, original file will not include addon imports.
 However, the theme will preset like `Null` with coloured channels, tooltips, etc.
   3. `Dark Null` will be setup to mimic the original Discord feel so no accent colours on tooltips, channels, blurple elements, mentions/channels, etc.
 The third version is to appeal to lack of a "just a darker version of Discord nothing else".
 This version obviously could be made easily from changing things from the first file; however, it'll be ideal to remove the demand of just a dark discord even with a detailed readme.